 If your final drive is leaking, determine what type of leak it is (gear oil or hydraulic fluid) and track down the source of the leak.
 Once you know where the leak is coming from, send it in for diagnosis and repair.
 All it probably needs it the replacement of a few seals if you catch the leak early on.
 If you neglect the leak, then you will be looking at more extensive repairs.

 Regardless of whether your problem is on the hydraulics side or the planetary side, leaks must be attended to before severe damage occurs.
 Never neglect those leaks!
 The longer you ignore a leak, the more extensive the damage and the more expensive the repairs.
+Consider tracking down those leaks another part of regular final drive maintenance.

 Texas Final Drive is your partner in providing new or remanufactured final drive hydraulic motors from a single mini-excavator to a fleet of heavy equipment.
 Call today so we can find the right final drive or hydraulic component for you, or check out our online store to find your O.E.M. manufacturer brand motor now.